- Williston State College Home

 The following programs require a financial aid application (FAFSA) for determination of eligibility.

 Federal Pell Grant is a federal entitlement program provided to students who are determined to have financial need.
 The Pell Grant does not have to be paid back.
 The minimum Pell Grant is $598 and the maximum amount is $5815.
 Students award amount is based on their EFC as calculated by completing the FAFSA each year.

 Federal SEOG Grant (Supplemental Education Opportunity Grant) is also an entitlement grant that does not have to be paid back.
 It is available on a limited basis to students who have an exceptional need.
 The award amount at WSC is $600.
-SEOG dollars are awarded to eligible students based on the date of their FAFSA application with priority given to students who apply befor the April 15th deadline.
+SEOG dollars are awarded to eligible students based on the date of their FAFSA application with priority given to students who apply before the April 15th deadline.

 North Dakota State Grant is another "need based" grant that can be applied for by completing the FAFSA.
 A student must be a graduate of a North Dakota high school.
 The maximum award amount is $975 per semester.
 The grant is available fall, spring and summer semester.

 FEDERAL WORK PROGRAM

 Federal Work Study (FWS) is a financial aid program in which a student with financial need may be provided with a job on or off campus.
 Students may work in various areas including office, clerical, library, bookstore, cafeteria, or buildings and grounds.
 WSC also participates in the America Reads Program, providing reading tutors to children in grades 1-3 in local elementary schools.
-FWS dollars are awarded to eligible students based on the date of their FAFSA application with priority given to students who apply befor the April 15th deadline.
+FWS dollars are awarded to eligible students based on the date of their FAFSA application with priority given to students who apply before the April 15th deadline.